John Mylne (died 1667): Political and military service

 In 1640, Mylne joined the Scottish army which invaded northern England during the Second Bishop's War.
 He was promoted in 1646 to Captain of Pioneers, and Master Gunner of Scotland.

 As well as serving on Edinburgh's town council from 1636 to 1664, Mylne played several other political roles in his life.
 In 1652, he served as part of a commission sent to the English Parliament in London, to discuss a possible Treaty of Union.
 From 1654 to 1659 he represented Edinburgh at the Convention of Royal Burghs, and in 1662 he was elected a burgh commissioner for Edinburgh, attending Charles II's first Scottish parliament.

 Death

 In 1667 Mylne was in discussions with the town of Perth for construction of a new market cross.
 However, he died at Edinburgh in December.
 He was buried in Greyfriars Kirkyard, Edinburgh, where a monument, erected by his nephew and apprentice Robert Mylne, still stands.
 Another memorial was erected by the Freemasons at their meeting place, St. Mary's Chapel, although this former church was demolished in the 18th century.
-His portrait hangs in the Scottish National Portrait Gallery.
+His portrait is in storage in the Scottish National Portrait Gallery.
 Robert Mylne succeeded him as master mason to the crown.